Our 2020 goal: Improve the sustainability performance of every new customer product.

 - Improving the environmental and social impacts of all new customer products

-These are our performance highlights for 2018, the fourth year of our 2020 Better products goal.
-If you are looking for information on what we’re focusing on for the remaining two years of the goal, take a look at our Goals roadmap.
+These are our performance highlights for 2019, the final year of our 2020 Better Products goal.
+If you are looking for information on our 2019 activity, take a look at the full report.

 - We’ve launched three new customer products and created a product scorecard methodology, which lets us compare the sustainability performance of all our products.
 Over the last five years we’ve recognised the importance of embedding the scorecard methodology right the way through development, which means each product is more sustainable than the last.
 It’s also highlighted the value our parent company applying the same methods – this way there are efficiencies at all levels.

 - Over the past five years we’ve taken back more than 9.5 million items of customer kit with 5.3 million being reused and the remainder broken down for recycling.
 This saves a huge amount of materials being used to create new products as we seek to keep our products in use multiple times between customers.

 We’ll carry on using the product scorecard methodology to improve how we design and engineer new products.
 This includes stipulating the amount of recycled content in each unit.
 We’re also setting more ambitious circularity targets a part of our new strategy, and renewing our focus on removing single-use plastics from our packaging.

 Stats on new customer products launched since 2015

 Launched Virgin TV V6 box which: